Mariam-s/Mariam-Sari/README.md

 **Why did you choose to come to RMIT?**

 I chose to be an RMIT student because it has the degree I want to study in the way I wish for it to be delivered.
-RMIT has enabled me to study and be able to work.
+RMIT has enabled me to study and be able to work at the same time, which is very accommodating for me.
 RMIT was also offered through OUA which I applied through and I guess I found it more appealing than the other universities.

 **What do you expect to learn during your studies?**